HzaCode/DP2_BeginnersGuide/docs/source/Select_Drug_Category_Links.md

 # Select Drug Category Links
 This tutorial will demonstrate how to use Jexter configurations to handle specific HTML structures, with a particular emphasis on selecting links.
-This process is basically introduced in our [DP2 for Beginners](Jexter%20Configuration：Extracting%20the%20Category%20in%20'category_step'.md) guide, while in this tutorial, we will explore a special case, namely how to filter links.
+This process is introduced in our [DP2 for Beginners](Jexter%20Configuration：Extracting%20the%20Category%20in%20'category_step'.md) guide, while in this tutorial, we will explore a special case, namely how to filter links.

-#### Sample Web Page Structure
+## Sample Web Page Structure

 Assume the target webpage's HTML structure is as follows: